eriicafes/tmpl/README.md

     return "pages/index", tmpl.Combine(layout, i)
 }
 ```
-> `tmpl.Combine` combines layouts and the final template
+> `tmpl.Combine` combines layouts and the final template and creates the template data in the required shape.

 `templates/pages/layout.html` renders the html shell and renders the `content` block. `templates/pages/index.html` renders the layout and defines the `content` block.